zulip/zulip/docs/prod-customize.md

 the zulip-announce@googlegroups.com list so that you can receive the announcements when these become available.

+## All other features

-(5) All the other features: Hotkeys, emoji, search filters,
+Hotkeys, emoji, search filters,
 @-mentions, etc.  Zulip has lots of great features, make sure your team knows they exist and how to use them effectively.

-(6) Enjoy your Zulip installation!
+## Enjoy your Zulip installation!

 If you discover things that you wish had been documented, please contribute documentation suggestions either via a GitHub issue or pull request; we love even small contributions, and we'd love to make the Zulip documentation cover